austinpilz/Minecraft-World-Downloader-Mod/README.md

 produce a full world save as long as you explore it all.

 This is _rough_ for large maps.
 Similar efforts have been done on 2b2t.
-You can read about it on [Reddit](https://old.reddit.com//r/2b2t/comments/t287n9/1170gb_of_2b2t_256000%C2%B2_mapping_project_info/) and download the 1.17TB spawn world download via [this torrent](https://cloud.daporkchop.net/minecraft/2b2t/torrents/2b2t_256k%c2%b2_spawn_download.torrent).
+You can read about it on [Reddit](https://old.reddit.com//r/2b2t/comments/t287n9/1170gb_of_2b2t_256000%C2%B2_mapping_project_info/) and download the 1.17 TB spawn world download via [this torrent](https://cloud.daporkchop.net/minecraft/2b2t/torrents/2b2t_256k%c2%b2_spawn_download.torrent).
 For this effort, they traveled 128 _THOUSAND_ blocks in each direction.
 For reference, the MincraftOnline.com overworld is only ~20,000 blocks wide in each direction.

 The final important quirk of the downloader is what it's actually able to capture.
-There's a lot in a Minecratf world besides blocks.
+There's a lot in a Minecraft world besides the blocks.
 There are entities (armor stands), item frames, signs with text, chests with loot, etc. How the Minecraft server stores this data and allows access to it varies.

 Looking at the downloader's [feature compatibility](https://github.com/mircokroon/minecraft-world-downloader/wiki/Features) chart, the _server_ being on `1.12.2` brings the following challenges:
-- We cannot download map contents.
-There goes map art.
+- We cannot download handheld map contents.
+RIP, there goes map art.
 - We cannot download the contents of item frames, armor stands, command blocks, and villager trades.
 - We cannot download ender chest contents.
 They're implemented specially in Minecraft and require each player to access the chest to obtain the contents.
 - We can get everything else, though, like chest contents!